buymeasoda/refdocs/Mercurial.md

     hg rebase –d <destination> –r <rev-id>
     hg rebase –d master –r "bug3765 + 530273"

+## Bisect

+Reset bisect state to begin a fresh bisect, and mark the current state as bad

+    hg bisect --reset
+    hg bisect --bad

+Choose a known good point as close to now as possible (eg. 7 days ago) and mark it as good

+    hg bisect --good 'first(date(-7) and public())'

+Check the state and mark as good or bad until the problem revision is found

+    hg bisect --good
+    hg bisect --bad

+End bisect and return to the current checkout revision

+    hg bisect --reset

+Bisect and run unit test per check (First reset and mark good/bad commits)

+    hg bisect --command '<test-commands>'

 ## Sparse Checkout

 Check current sparse config